ncsa/oa4mp/README.md

 # Building from sources

+There are a couple of ways todo this.
+You can
+* compile and install OA4MP locally using maven
+* do the entire build with artifacts which may then be released (typically on GitHub)
+* compile and install with maven, then deploy to Sonatype to be used as depedencies by other prjects

+## Gettign the source

-You may check out the source from [GitHub](https://github.com/ncsa/oa4mp)
+You may check out the source from [GitHub](https://github.com/ncsa/oa4mp).
+This is cloned into a source directory